mrysav/familiar/README.md

     docker-compose up

+If docker-compose complains about an updated ruby version, then run

+    docker pull ruby

 Then you should be able to see your instance at http://192.168.99.100:5000/ (or whatever your docker image's IP is)

 ####Roadmap